 One issue that may occur is dopamine dysregulation.
 This dysregulation is when the brain floods with dopamine and cannot process it.

-This person will find themselves in need of dopamine to self-regulate.
+This person will need dopamine to self-regulate.
 They will engage in the pathological pursuit of pleasure, rewards, and relief through the use of substances or behaviors.

 So, can you be addicted to dopamine, which your body naturally produces?
 In short, no.